rebarbara/fraud/short.md

   <br>
 COI signatures has also been useful in tracking down fraudsters who try to cover their tracks by changing their phone number, name or address.
-The RDD is designed to keep a running database of COI signatures of delinquent customers for this purpose.
-To find them, COI signatures on all new accounts are built and matched to the signatures in the RDD.
+The RDD is designed to keep a running database of COI signatures for this purpose.
+To find such fraudsters, COI signatures on all new accounts are built and matched to the signatures in the RDD.

 The distance function is based on the overlap between the two graphs and the